Priti Patel: Brexit campaign: 2015–2016

 Following Cameron's announcement of a referendum on the UK's continuing membership of the European Union (EU), Patel was touted as a likely "poster girl" for the Vote Leave campaign.
 Patel said that the EU is "undemocratic and interferes too much in our daily lives".
 She publicly stated that immigration from elsewhere in the EU was overstretching the resources of UK schools.
 She helped to launch the Women for Britain campaign for anti-EU women; at their launch party, she compared their campaign with that of Emmeline Pankhurst and the Suffragettes, for which she was criticised by Emmeline's great-granddaughter Helen Pankhurst.

-Following the success of the "Leave" vote in the EU referendum, Cameron resigned, resulting in a leadership contest within the party.
+Following the success of the "Leave" vote in the EU referendum, Cameron resigned, resulting in a Conservative Party leadership contest.
 Patel openly supported Theresa May as his successor, stating that she had the "strength and experience" for the job, while arguing that May's main challenger Andrea Leadsom would prove too divisive to win a general election.
-In November 2017, Patel was critical of the UK government Brexit negotiations and stated: "I would have told the EU in particular to sod off with their excessive financial demands".
+In November 2017, Patel was critical of the UK Government Brexit negotiations and stated: "I would have told the EU in particular to sod off with their excessive financial demands."